 Observe Your Self-Talk

-Observe the running commentary in your head.
-Is it mostly neutral, positive, or negative?
+Observe the constant commentary in your head.
+Is it mostly positive, neutral, or negative?

 Uncover the Root Cause

-Do you know where your negative self-talk comes from?
-Begin to find out.
-Examine it.
+Do you know the root cause of your negative self-talk?
+If not, it’s time to find out.

-Mine started at a young age.
-It came from the verbal and nonverbal feedback that I received from adults.
-These adults had expectations that I didn’t meet.
+Mine came from the verbal and nonverbal feedback I received from adults.
+These adults had expectations I didn’t meet.

 And you know what happened?